instana/instana-grafana-datasource/CONTRIBUTING.md

 ## Publishing a New Version

 * Run `yarn install`.
-* Run the full build with `yarn run build`.
+* Run the full build.
 * Make sure that the quick check scenario described below works locally.
 * Update `src/plugin.json` with the new version number and the version date.
 * Run the full build again, this should update `dist/plugin.json`.
-* Commit this with a matching commit message (like `Version x.y.z`) and push this commit.
+* Commit this with a matching commit message (like `Bumped version to x.x.x`) and push this commit.
-* Note the commit hash of this commit.
+* Note the commit hash of this commit (to extend repo.json in plugin-repository).
-* If you haven't already, `git clone github.com:instana/grafana-plugin-repository.git && git remote add grafana git@github.com:grafana/grafana-plugin-repository.git`.
+* If you haven't already, `git clone github.com:instana/grafana-plugin-repository.git`
-* `cd path/to/grafana-plugin-repository`
+* `cd grafana-plugin-repository`
+* `git remote add grafana git@github.com:grafana/grafana-plugin-repository.git`.
 * `git checkout master && git fetch grafana && git merge grafana/master --ff`
 * Create a branch for the new release and add the new version to `repo.json`.
-* Commit, push and create a PR at <https://github.com/grafana/grafana-plugin-repository>
+* Commit, push and create a PR `Instana datasource plugin x.x.x`at <https://github.com/grafana/grafana-plugin-repository>

 ### Quick Check

-This procedure is used to test the Instana Grafana data source before the version update PR is accepted by Grafan.
+This procedure is used to test the Instana Grafana data source before the version update PR is accepted by Grafana.
 That is, directory names as `instana-datasource` are valid in a Grafana workspace with this plugin installed, not in this repository.
 To run this scenario directly in this repository, simply omit `cd instana-datasource` and replace `docker-compose up mountebank` by `docker-compose up`.

 * `cd instana-datasource`
 * `docker-compose up mountebank`